The Wirehaired Fox Terrier, as the name implies, was bred to assist horsemen in the pursuit of fox, but he was also

-Wirehaired Fox Terriers are extroverted, self-assured, happy, friendly, stout-hearted, perky, full of antics, playful, overly confident, risk takers, courageous, a bit sneaky and mischievous, and above all wonderful companions.
+Wire Fox Terriers are extroverted, self-assured, happy, friendly, stout-hearted, perky, full of antics, playful, overly confident, risk takers, courageous, a bit sneaky and mischievous, and above all wonderful companions.
 They see themselves as top dog (well they did earn the title) - but this can sometimes get them in trouble with other canines.

 Once you have a Wire, he will expect to be treated exactly like one of the family and get your undivided attention most of the time.
 He will follow you around and check out everything you are doing.
 If you're not doing anything, he'll try to change that.

 Are you getting the picture?
-This is not a boring dog.
+This is not a boring dog

-You could and should work on the "come" command as often as possible with your Wirehaired Fox Terrier.
+You could and should work on the "come" command as often as possible with your Fox Terrier.
 It is probably the most valuable, though not always followed, command for you to instill in your dog.

 Height: Up to 15.5 inches

 Weight: 16-18 lbs.